Urinary Incontinence Treatment in Topeka, KS

 - an overwhelming urge to urinate that often causes them to urinate before getting to a bathroom.

-Dr. Brad Rupp is a board-certified urologist with extensive experience diagnosing and treating patients throughout the Topeka area for urinary incontinence.
+Dr. Brad Rupp is a board-certified urologist with over 28 years of experience diagnosing and treating patients throughout the Topeka area for urinary incontinence.
 Call (785) 354-7877 to schedule an appointment at our urology office in Topeka, Leavenworth, or Emporia today!

 The 7 Types of Urinary Incontinence

 Urinary incontinence can be caused by a range of different issues.
 Because of this, incontinence can be categorized in one of the following seven ways:

 The sudden and unexpected need to urinate more than 8 times per day can lead to leaks voiding.

 The involuntary loss of urine due to increased pressure on the abdomen and bladder.

 Small amounts of urine involuntarily leaks because the patient is unable to sense when the bladder is full.